-Even arriving into Nashville’s International Airport you are greeted by local singers and song writers most hours of the day.
-Nashville’s most famed honky tonk bar, Tootsie’s, has two locations within the airport alone with live music and cold beer all day long.
+Even arriving at Nashville’s International Airport, you are often greeted by local singers and songwriters most hours of the day.
+Nashville’s most famed honky-tonk bar, Tootsie’s, has two locations within the airport alone with live music and cold beer all day long.

 I’ve always had a fascination with Antarctica.
 Maybe it’s the remoteness and inaccessibility of the icy pole that lures the explorer from within.
 Or maybe it’s the sheer size of the Earth’s largest continent with its mountainous terrain and harsh atmosphere where 98% of the landscape is covered in snow and ice.

 It may be the world’s largest continent, but so much is unknown about remote, mountainous Antarctica.
 A land of mystery, intrigue and adventure, it’s no wonder this icy destination features high on many traveller’s bucket lists.
 The flying kangaroo has taken us even further down under with this one day sightseeing tour from Adelaide to Antarctica.

 Utah’s National Parks – where the ground rises before you to majestic peaks of multiple colours; where it bottoms out to vast valleys and canyons below your feet; where it turns watering holes into rapid rivers around the next corner; where the 4am wake-up calls to witness the birth of a new day is worth every second – and all this can be found in just one park.